 These points can either be used in the Chase travel portal or transferred to hotel and airline partners.

 The Chase Sapphire Preferred card has long been a favorite among award travelers.
-It comes with a sign-up bonus to give your Ultimate Rewards account a big boost, but also has several bonus categories that ensure you’ll earn plenty of points on daily purchases:
+It comes with a welcome offer to give your Ultimate Rewards account a big boost, but also has several bonus categories that ensure you’ll earn plenty of points on daily purchases:

 The travel bonus category is broad and includes purchases with airlines, hotels, Airbnb, taxis, Uber, and more.
 Paired with the dining bonus category, this card can help you earn tons of Ultimate Rewards points quickly.

-With the Chase Sapphire Preferred card, you can transfer Ultimate Rewards points to airline and hotel partners or redeem them through the Chase travel portal at a value of 1.25 cents per point.
+With the Chase Sapphire Preferred card, you can transfer Chase points to airline and hotel partners or redeem them through the Chase travel portal at a value of 1.25 cents per point.

 With this card, you’ll also get some travel insurance benefits including the following:

 The card also includes plenty of benefits, like a subscription to DoorDash DashPass for the primary cardholder.
 This benefit gives you free food delivery on orders of $12 or more from select DoorDash and Caviar restaurants.
 If activated by December 31, 2023, the subscription is active through December 31, 2024.
 If activated during the 2024 calendar year, the subscription will be valid for 1 year from the date of activation.